Travel Hacking: Can You Really Travel the World for Free?

-Every now and then I come across someone who’s creativity and determination inspires my socks off.
-Someone whose passion and dream is bigger than their fear or the obstacles of time and money.
+Every now and then I come across someone whose creativity and determination inspires my socks off.
+Someone whose passion and dream is bigger than their fear, or the obstacles of time and money.

 Drew and Caroline Macomber two such someones.

 We “met” them when we hired Caroline as our kids’ art teacher a couple of years ago, and she started piping herself into our homes and hotel rooms as we continued traveling, to discuss form and theory, line and pigmentation with our kids.
 (She’s fantastic, by the way, if you’ve got kids and you need an art teacher, let me connect you!)